clan-lol/clan-core/docs/site/getting-started/installer.md

 # Installer

-We offer a dedicated installer to assist remote installations.
+Our installer image simplifies the process of performing remote installations.

-In this tutorial we will guide you through building and flashing it to a bootable USB drive.
+Follow our step-by-step guide to create and transfer this image onto a bootable USB drive.

-## Creating and Using the **Clan Installer**
+!!! info
+    If you already have a NixOS machine you can ssh into (in the cloud for example) you can skip this chapter and go directly to [Configure Machines](configure.md).

 ### Step 0.
 Prerequisites